Department Learning Aims

 Effective August 2007

-We in the Department of Writing celebrate writing's integral role in the tradition of Jesuit education.
+We in the writing department at Loyola University Maryland celebrate writing's integral role in the tradition of Jesuit education.
 Our curriculum frames the spectrum of writing from literary to professional with the aim to help students understand the demands of each genre as a rhetorical act (a form of communication).

 We believe that whatever the form and whatever the use, writing is the discovery and expression of an individual's thought--about the self and about the world.
 We are mindful that "thought" involves the whole person, that it is grounded in perception constructed by emotion as well as intellect.
 Students of writing learn to distinguish the difference between these two influences and use the strengths of each to write persuasively and powerfully.